 Only work on one thing at the time: either distance or duration.

 Step 2.
 Ask for a few sits (or downs) and click and treat each one to get your dog warmed up.
-Holding onto her leash, start with easy bungee stays and, if no one is around and she’s is doing well, work on getting longer duration stays.
+Holding onto their leash, start with easy bungee stays and, if no one is around and they are doing well, work on getting longer duration stays.

 Step 3.
 Keep your eye on your surroundings so you can watch for people or other dogs.
-As soon as your dog sees something interesting while she’s in a stay, click and treat immediately.
+As soon as your dog sees something interesting while they’re in a stay, click and treat immediately.
 Timing is everything.
 If you were going for a 15-second stay, scrap it and click the minute she sees something.
-The point is to click your dog before she has a chance to make a mistake.
+The point is to click your dog before they have a chance to make a mistake.

 Step 4.
-Later, when she’s had some practice at this, wait a second or two before you click.
-If she gets up, say “too bad” and walk her away a few steps to set up again.
+Later, when they’ve had some practice at this, wait a second or two before you click.
+If your dog gets up, say “too bad” and walk them away a few steps to set up again.
 The next time, be sure not to wait as long.

 Combine the 3 D’s slowly and carefully.
 If your dog is having great success, begin slowly adding a short wait at the end of a distance stay, or try adding a couple of seconds between when your dog sees a distraction and when you click, etc.